Waimea-mhasegawa/200dtd-todo-project/docs/0-requirements.md

 ## Identified Problem or Need

-If you have any plans in daily, it need to be organised and scheduled to prevent missing the plans.
-Remembering what task/plans you have.
+If you have any tasks in daily, it need to be organised and scheduled to prevent missing the tasks.
+Remembering what tasks/plans you have.

 It is a kind of To-Do list.

 ## End-User Requirements

-Replace this text with a description of your typical end-users and their specific needs / expectations / requirements.
+The typical end-user would be someone who wants to manage all their tasks/plans.
+They may have just one task, or they may have several.
+In other words, this system must cater to people with various types of tasks—it must be able to categorise tasks and be concise and visually clear.

 ## Proposed Solution

-Replace this text with a brief statement about the system that you intend to create, including the key functionality it should have.
+A system that allows someone to see manageable tasks for users.

+- Show a list of tasks that need to be done
+- Allow new groups/tasks to be added
+- Know the due of the task
+- Tasks can be marked as complated
+- Tasks can edit

 ---

 # Relevant Implications

-## NAME OF IMPLICATION 1

-Replace this text with a clear explanation of what the implication means.
+## Functionality

+A functional system means everything works the way it should.
+All features must run properly, the information shown to users needs to be correct, and the system shouldn’t crash or behave in unexpected ways.
+The system should do what it was designed to do without errors.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+Functionality is very important for a task management app because users rely on it to stay organized and keep track of their work.
+If the system doesn’t function correctly, tasks might not save or reminders could be missed, which would make the app unreliable.
+When this happens, users may lose trust and stop using it.
+Making sure the app is fully functional ensures that users can depend on it to manage their daily tasks effectively.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I need to make sure that every part of the system works properly and does what it’s supposed to do.
+To achieve this, I will thoroughly test the app using different types of input and scenarios.
+This testing will help identify any errors or issues so they can be fixed before the app is used by others.

 ## NAME OF IMPLICATION 2